Subaru-PFS/doc/services/usage.rst

 PFS project uses `Subaru-PFS organization at GitHub <https://github.com/Subaru-PFS>`_.
-In 'Subaru-PFS' organization at GitHub, there is one (mostly private) `team per institute <https://github.com/orgs/Subaru-PFS/teams>`_ where the members have the admin privilege.
+In 'Subaru-PFS' organization at GitHub, there is one (mostly private) `team per institute <https://github.com/orgs/Subaru-PFS/teams>`_ where the members have the admin privilege to repositories owned.
-You will need to be in one team of this organization for push access to repositories.
+You will need to be in this organization (by invitation from the organization), and need to be in team(s) of this organization for admin privilege to repositories related.

 PFS JIRA